adamrdrew/nasti/README.md

 ## Template Creation
 All you need to get started is a project you that want to be available as a template.
 It can be in any language, with any project layout.

-Simply add a nastifile called `nasti.yaml` to the root of your project and add some mutations:
+Simply add a nastifile called `nasti.yaml` to the root of your project and add some mutations.
+Mutations are definition of text replacement operations.

 ```yaml
 ---